diegofornalha/Drizze33/README.md

 In Drizzle, you can decide who is eligible for your rewards by using our different modes.

 - **[FLOAT Event](https://floats.city)**.
 You can limit the eligibility to people who own FLOATs of specific FLOAT Event at the time of the DROP or NFT Raffle being created.
-- **[FLOAT Group](https://floats.city)**.
-You can also limit the eligibility to people who own FLOATs in a FLOAT Group.
-You can set a threshold to the number of FLOATs the users should have.
 - Whitelist.
 You can upload a whitelist.
 Only accounts on the whitelist are eligible for rewards.

 ## Roadmap